ETHSydney/Ethereum-training/SydEth/README.md

 ```

 To start the demo press the deployContract button first.
 That should deploy the contract and you should see the top field (SydEthereum Issuer ID) populated with a blockchain address.
 Then you can start issuing certificates.

+Note: Running the truffle project will not work.
+We use truffle only for executing automated tests.
+If you want a working truffle project you should 'truffle init' a new one.